rangeoshun/propeg/README.md

 # propeg
+* This is a prototype, just to demo concept

 A client side partial image loader for network optimization using progressive jpeg.

 Currently works in Chrome and Firefox, because of FetchAPI and ES6 syntax.